ckm65/Cornell-Dance-Team/documents/design-journey.md

 1. You found a flyer that said Amber Dance Troupe is now taking applications to join.
 Navigate through the website to apply to be a part of the team.

 2. You want to attend a workshop, but you don't know when and where it is.
-Find the time and location for the next workshop.
+Find the time and location for the workshop you are interested in attending.

 3. You are very interested in Amber, and you want to see some past photos of the club.